Mountain West Jetting

 Why Drain Cleaning Is A Good Starting Point

-Best for homeowners and businesses dealing with repeat drain trouble before it makes sense to jump straight into a more expensive cleaning, jetting, camera, or repair path.
+Drain cleaning is the low-entry starting point for repeat drain trouble - before it makes sense to jump straight into jetting, camera work, or repair.

-This category works best as the low-entry starting point when the real question is which drain path is failing and whether the issue stays local or turns into a bigger sewer conversation.
+This category works best when the real question is which drain path is failing and whether the issue stays local or turns into a bigger sewer conversation.

-• Slow interior drains
+• Slow interior drains affecting sinks, tubs, showers, or floor drains

 • Drain odors tied to buildup and trapped residue